 Getting the Best Humidor Performance

-The moral of the story is to keep experimenting and to understand that your humidor is a living environment that will fluctuate based on a series of factors.
-There’s going to be some trial and error–just hopefully not at the cost of fine tobacco.
+Keep experimenting, and get to know your humidor.
+Your humidor is a dynamic environment that will fluctuate based on a series of factors.
+There’s going to be some trial and error – just hopefully not at the cost of fine tobacco.
 The more you learn about your humidor and hygrometer, the better and more consistent you’ll get at regulating humidity levels.
-Happy smoking!